University of Namibia

 Following a Royal Society award for a sub-Sahara research capacity building programme on New Materials for a Sustainable Energy Future, funded by the UK Department for International Development, Cardiff University and UNAM are collaborating with the University of Botswana and Kwame Nkrumah University of Science & Technology (KNUST) in Ghana.
 The joint work combines high performance computer modelling and experimental techniques to enhance the solar cell material properties of copper, a raw material widely mined but not developed into high value products in Namibia.

-If you are interested in finding out more about our international activities, or forming a partnership with us, please contact the International Office.
+If you are interested in finding out more about our international activities or forming a partnership with us, please contact the International Partnerships team.